 Characters at Magic Kingdom

-Magic Kingdom has several ways to meet characters, from meet and greets to dining.
+Magic Kingdom has several ways to meet characters, and we’ll break them all down here.

 Meeting Mickey Mouse and Friends

-Princesses can be met mainly at Princess Fairytale Hall in Fantasyland (you can get a FastPass+ if you wish) or at the character dining experience at Cinderella’s Royal Table in Cinderella Castle.
+Princesses can be met mainly at Princess Fairytale Hall in Fantasyland or at the character dining experience at Cinderella’s Royal Table in Cinderella Castle.
+(Note this character dining experience is currently not available.)

 Merida also has her own meet and greet between Cinderella Castle and Mad Tea Party.